 One question I often hear from people interested in minimalism and simplifying their lives is, “Where do I start?”

-After all, part of the reason many people turn to minimalism is because they’re suffering from overwhelm, so it makes sense that knowing where to start is sometimes a challenge!
+After all, part of the reason many people turn to a minimalist lifestyle is because they’re suffering from overwhelm, so it makes sense that knowing where to start is sometimes a challenge!
 And then once you get started?
 Creating habits that actually stick isn’t always easy either.

 This is why I was so excited when Kristen Elyse reached out to me about writing this post together.
 Kristen is a life coach and she specialises in helping her clients set and accomplish goals, so I thought it would be fun to break down her technique and apply it to minimalism and decluttering!